 On May 9, 2017, the Company entered into a Securities Exchange Agreement with Alpha Capital pursuant to which the Company agreed to issue 3,254 shares of the Series A Convertible Preferred Stock, in exchange for the full satisfaction, termination and cancellation of the outstanding 6% convertible promissory note of the Company in the principal amount of approximately \$2,029 issued on November 28, 2016 and held by Alpha Capital.
-The Series A Convertible Preferred Stock is the same series of securities as the Company's existing Series A Convertible Preferred Stock is the same series of securities note and issuance of the preferred shares, the Company recorded a financial loss in the amount of \$2,360.
+The Series A Convertible Preferred Stock is the same series of securities as the Company's existing Series A Convertible Preferred Stock issued in December 2016.
+As a result of the extinguishment of the convertible note and issuance of the preferred shares, the Company recorded a financial loss in the amount of \$2,360.